mmpashby/mmpashby.github.io/_posts/2024-06-24-observability-logs.md

 ![Precision timing is so important](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmVjeWJ3ZHBpZmR4azR6ZjVoYXUzd2cybmt2ZThyam84czExbGN1NCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/gF5xLnIVPTs62OfVTJ/giphy.gif)

 Next up we have the logging level, `INFO` in the example log file.
 Logging level basically means the "importance" of the log message to the system owner or operator.
-You may not care about INFO level log messages if your service is designed to accept tens of thousands of REST requests per minute.
-You may just want to collect metrics for each type of request that comes through.
-We will get to metrics on a later blog post.
 The logging level should **ALWAYS** be set at the application/service/runtime vars config stage, and the reason for that is that if you have to change it out in the wild for investigative purposes, ie. change to DEBUG level, you don't want to have to trawl through code in the early hours of the morning and update everywhere where the logging level is set.

 ![late night hacking](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbGtremM0eXZoMTMzY3U3M2JjeHNqeWJoanE4MHNuZjhlanY2ZnF3ZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UqxVRm1IaaIGk/giphy.gif)

-Next up we have something called a Universally unique identifier (uuid) v4 `6459ffe1-ea53-4044-aaa3-bf902868f730`, which is basically a randonly generated id to represent the generated request ID.
+Next up we have something called a Universally unique identifier (uuid) v4 `6459ffe1-ea53-4044-aaa3-bf902868f730`, which is basically a randomly generated id to represent the request ID.
 This request ID is important, to help chain events/units of work together for a given request.

 We have a `GET` request next, which is one of the [HTTP verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
 It is useful to know the HTTP method used when making a request to a service or web app.